 .. a (semi) fiction short ..

 My first complaint was that Jim didn’t hold my hand in the back of the cab.
-Granted, he had already held other parts of me (and held them pretty well) but we were dressed in our finest – he in a nice grey suit and navy tie, me in a sheer viscose dress decorated with lavender and cornflower blossoms – and I thought it would be ultra romantic if our hands touched on the way to a celebration of hopeful, supposed love.
-Alas, my hand remained alone and, as if I were a fairy tale princess whose only chance to break her spell of everlasting loneliness was to to grip fingers in the back of an Uber, I stared dramatically out the window at the skyscrapers, wondering if my prince would ever come.
+Granted, he had already held other parts of me (and held them pretty well) but we were dressed in our finest – he in a nice grey suit and navy tie, me in a sheer dress decorated with cornflower blossoms – and I thought it would be ultra romantic if our hands touched on the way to a celebration of hopeful, supposed love.
+Alas, my hand remained alone and, as if I were a fairy tale princess whose only chance to break her spell of loneliness was to to grip fingers in the back of an Uber, I stared dramatically out the window at the skyscrapers, wondering if my prince would ever come.

 We walked against a balmy wind up East Randolph Drive; it was late July, and I still had not a clue what was to become of Chicago in the guttural trenches of January.
 Jim moved briskly, as was his manner of walking, and stayed slightly ahead of me (my next complaint.)
-I smiled though and craned my head up the length of the eighty floor building, tossing aside my melancholic princess and bit and veering toward feeling like a bright-eyed nobody just off the Greyhound in Manhattan – nothing could keep me in a sour mood on this occasion.
+I smiled though and craned my head up the length of the eighty floor building, tossing aside my melancholic princess bit, veering toward feeling like a bright-eyed nobody just off the Greyhound in Manhattan – nothing could keep me in a sour mood on this occasion.

 We arrived to the hall minutes before the ceremony was to start and snagged two seats in the very last row.
 When two even-later comers sauntered in during the middle of the officiant’s opening remarks, I entertained the idea of showing off my well-raised good graces and offering my seat, but I thought better of it – it would come across too pleasing, and I finally knew better than to be that girl.
 Plus, I didn’t at all feel like standing.

 My hand, by the way, remained un-held, hence dry and clean.
 I would have gladly settled for a sweaty grasp from a man who I was beginning to gaze at from my periphery wondering what is it about this one? but no bother.
 I was enjoying myself.
-I had a bit of extra confidence about me, seeing as I was the only blonde in the whole outfit (dyed as hell, so what), and I’d been flown in on the dime of my – lover? – from wild child California to demure Illinois to be his rarefied smoking hot plus one.
-I felt as special as the bride (and her dress was a grand disappointment, putting my own garment worries ever more to bed.)
+I had a bit of extra confidence about me, seeing as I was the only blonde in the whole outfit (dyed as hell, so what), and I’d been flown in on the dime of my – lover? – from wild child California to demure Illinois to be his rarefied smoking-hot plus one.
+I felt as special as the bride (and her dress was a disappointment, putting my own garment worries ever more to bed.)
 We laughed at the officiant’s pleasant jokes and the music that ushered in the bridesmaids and groomsmen – the title theme of our shared favorite television drama – and occasionally I reached over and brushed the back of his neck, as was my way.
 I can’t keep my hands to myself.